Shekswess/tiny-reasoning-language-model/README.md

 > [!IMPORTANT]
 > The current model is not intended to be used in everyday applications.
 It is a research prototype and should be treated as such, mostly because of its limited capabilities, hallucination tendencies, etc.

+## Technical Report
+For an in-depth explanation of the motivation, training setup, datasets, and findings, see the full [Technical Report]([https://your-report-link-here](https://shekswess.github.io/tiny-reasoning-language-model.html)).

 ## [Hugging Face Collection](https://huggingface.co/collections/Shekswess/tiny-reasoning-language-model-68d924929c17ad8300544ae4)

 <a href="https://huggingface.co/collections/Shekswess/tiny-reasoning-language-model-68d924929c17ad8300544ae4">
   <img width="912" height="786" alt="image" src="https://github.com/user-attachments/assets/35367115-27dd-4262-9f9a-ddc104f4dc31" />
 </a>

 ## Project Stages